 CMMC aims to standardize and improve cybersecurity practices within the Defense Department and Defense Industrial Base (DIB) ecosystem.
 It ensures that DIB companies implement appropriate cybersecurity practices and processes to protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) within their unclassified networks.

 Who does CMMC apply to?

-CMMC applies to DIB contractors who’s unclassified networks possess, store, or transmit CUI as well as DIB contractors who’s unclassified networks possess Federal Contract Information (FCI).
-Entities that solely produce Commercial-Off-The-Shelf (COTS) products do not require a CMMC certification.
+CMMC applies to DIB contractors whose unclassified networks possess, store, or transmit CUI as well as DIB contractors whose unclassified networks possess Federal Contract Information (FCI).

 What are the CMMC Levels?

-There are 5 CMMC Levels; each with associated controls and processes.
-CMMC Level 5 Certification is the highest (demonstrating advanced cyber hygiene); while Level 1 indicates basic cyber hygiene.
-CMMC Level 3 is great benchmark to target as it indicates “good cyber hygiene” and demonstrates full compliance with NIST SP 800-171 r1 and the Federal Acquisition Regulation (FAR).
+There are 3 CMMC Levels; each with associated controls and processes.
+CMMC Level 3 Certification is the highest (demonstrating expert cyber hygiene); while Level 1 indicates foundational cyber hygiene.
+CMMC Level 2 is great benchmark to target as it indicates “advanced cyber hygiene” and demonstrates full compliance with NIST SP 800-171 r1 and the Federal Acquisition Regulation (FAR).
 The DoD will specify the required CMMC level in Requests for Information (RFIs) and Requests for Proposals (RFPs).